 Their vineyards are organically farmed using at times bio-dynamic practices.
 This involves several primary factors; building the soil organically using special natural compost, philosophically farm (prune and harvest based on phases of the moon and planets) and control pests and diseases without chemicals (cover crops, use plants that attract beneficial insects).

 The winery was designed by the San Francisco based Walker Warner Architectural firm; it is visually appealing from the outside and is difficult for first time visitor to get a feel for the fairly sizable work-space within the building.
 The winery itself is set back inside the hillside; ‘unobtrusive’ is a good word to describe how well Quintessa fits into the surrounding landscape.

 After checking in, visitors will typically begin tours with a walk up the hill behind the winery to an overlook offering excellent views of the valley floor in the distance, many of their vineyards and the large pond below which dates from the 1930’s.

-For the complete Quintessa experience take one of their tri-daily tours.
-You will start your tour with a walk up the hill behind the winery is a window into a a part of Napa that few see from this particular angle.
-It is truly a peaceful scene – a rare view of a bucolic part of the valley with the perfectly groomed vineyards lining the rolling hills and the quieting influence of the picturesque pond.
+A visit from the top of Dragon’s Hill behind the winery is a window into a part of Napa that few see despite all the daily traffic on the Silverado Trail that passes by their driveway.
+It is truly a peaceful scene – a rare view of a bucolic part of the valley with perfectly groomed vineyards lining the rolling hills and the quieting influence of the picturesque pond below.